toreylittlefield/github-aws-s3-ci-cd/README.md

 on:
   workflow_dispatch:
   push:
+    branches:
-    branches: [whatever-branches-you-want] # the branch we want this to run on
+      - 'whatever-branches-you-want' # the branch we want this to run on
+      - 'another-branch-you-want'

 jobs:
   build: